 We call on President Bio’s New Direction Government to ensure that a greater proportion of this amount accrues to government and the local communities concerned.
 The NGC also calls on the Government to assure the country that there is a sunset clause for the lifting of the ban and to indicate exactly when the final ban will come into force again.

-Concerned about the loss to the country, the Executive Director of Green Scenery, Joseph Rahall, called on the government to place a permanent ban on logging for export to rejuvenate the depleted forests, and make concrete effort to replace trees with local variety.
+Concerned about the loss to the country, the Executive Director of Green Scenery, Joseph Rahall, called on the government to place a permanent ban on logging for export to rejuvenate the depleted forests and make concrete efforts to replace trees with local varieties.

-Apart from the massive deforestation in recent times, Mr. Rahall said "we have seen where construction of roads, large scale investment and mining have taken their toll on the country and so all of these put together has a very telling effect on the condition of the Sierra Leone environment".
+Apart from the massive deforestation in recent times, Mr. Rahall said: "we have seen where construction of roads, large scale investment and mining have taken their toll on the country and so all of this put together has a very telling effect on the condition of the Sierra Leone environment".

 According to Rahall, those who are involved in timber for export could never engage in similar business activity in their own home countries because there are stringent measures to deter them from doing so.